Si currently supervises and mentors a variety of graduate students across a handful of disciplines.

 This is about identity.
 Without identity, the knowledge and teachings of two spirit Aboriginal women will continue to be at risk of being erased and forgotten.
 With identity, the stories of the women will serve as a documented resource that brings a newfound awareness and a gendered and cultural value to the field of Social Work and other disciplines alike.

-My name is Bernadette Ridley and I have been working as a counselor in the social work field for approximately 18 years.
-Most of the counseling that I have done is with women that have been abused at any point in their life.
+My name is Bernadette Ridley and I have been working as a counsellor in the social work field for approximately 18 years.
+Most of the counselling that I have done is with women that have been abused at any point in their life.
 My biggest passion is working with women that have experienced childhood sexual abuse.
 Likewise, my thesis interest is exploring the long-term relational impacts of childhood sexual abuse.
 I am currently doing the Master of Social Work courses and I hope to begin the process of writing my thesis this year.

 I am transcribing, writing and after a few bumps in the road am continuing to write my thesis.
 The work is titled "Child Welfare: Compatibility of Administrative and Educative Supervision ".
 I live in Surrey, work in Vancouver with the PGT.
 I am a part-time student and am trying to complete my thesis, after getting the wind knocked out of me by having my sponsor for MCFD back out on me after being approved by MCFD to complete my research.
 I believe this happened because I left MCFD and as long as I worked for them they felt that they could control my research and then I left for another "company" they pulled their approval.